arskom/spyne/doc/source/manual/helloworld.rst

 We are going to use the ubiquitious Http protocol as a transport, using a Wsgi-compliant http server.
 This example uses Python's stock simple wsgi web server.
-Rpclib has been tested with several other web servers.
+Spyne has been tested with several other web servers.
 Any WSGI-compliant server should work.

 This is the required import: ::